Can I teach English online with slow internet?

 Duh.
 The best thing you can do to have an excellent connection while teaching online is pay for fiber optic high-speed internet and even a second wifi hotspot to act as your backup.
 Then, always have your phone as a plan C wifi hotspot available in case of dire emergencies.

 OK, but what if you can’t because you are in a remote area?
-As an aside, do you remember when Bernie Sanders mentioned the internet speeds in Romania?
+Also, do you remember when Bernie Sanders mentioned the internet speeds in Romania?
 He wasn’t wrong.
 Bucharest truly has fantastic internet speeds.
 Internet speeds vary widely globally.

 If you can’t improve your speed, try to focus on improving stability.
 An ethernet cable or adapter dongle will help with this.